 Therefore, submerging an adhesive while it’s still wet will stop the solvent from evaporating and therefore prevent the glue from being able to cure.

-There are some specialist glues which are specifically designed to apply underwater, usually silicone based construction adhesives, adhesive pastes, and marine glue.
+There are some specialist glues that are specifically designed to apply underwater, usually silicone-based construction adhesives, adhesive pastes, and marine glue.
 Read the packaging carefully to make sure it’s not only waterproof but can cure underwater too.

 What type of glue should I use in an aquarium?

 For underwater corals or in-tank decorations, you can use a CA (superglue) adhesive.
 Make sure it’s fully cured before you put it in the water.